 There are many tax filing options available to you, including online software, tax preparers, nonprofits that will file for you free of charge, and filling out forms by hand the old-fashioned way.

 Which filing method is right for you?

 Software.
 Tax filing software ranges in price and it is best to shop around.
-If you don’t have that complicated of a tax return (fewer sources of income and already have everything you need prepared), then software is a great option.
+If you don’t have that complicated of a tax return (fewer sources of income and already have everything you need prepared), then tax preparation software is a great option.
 Some software options include:

 - TurboTax Self-Employed

 Tax preparers and CPAs.
 If you have a complicated tax return and are willing to spend a little extra for a tax preparer or CPA, then you could hire a tax preparer.
 There are also a number of big box tax preparation companies that are a bit more cost effective than hiring an accountant.
 Example big box tax prep companies include: